M. Granger Morgan

 - Carnegie Mellon 1974 -

 M. Granger Morgan is University and Hamerschlag Professor of Engineering; Professor, Department of Engineering and Public Policy (where he served for 38 years as the founding Department Head, stepping down in August 2014); also Professor in the Department of Electrical and Computer Engineering and in the H. John Heinz III College; Co-Director (with Inês Azevedo) of the Center for Climate and Energy Decision Making; Co-Director (with Jay Apt) of the Electricity Industry Center; founding director (2012-2014) of Carnegie Mellon’s Wilton E. Scott Institute for Energy Innovation.
-He is a Member of the National Academy of Sciences and a Fellow of the AAAS, IEEE and SRA.
+He is a Member of the National Academy of Sciences and of the American Academy of Arts and Sciences.
+He is a Fellow of the AAAS, IEEE and SRA.
 Morgan’s research addresses problems in science, technology and public policy with a particular focus on energy, environmental systems, climate change and risk analysis.
 Much of his work has involved the development and demonstration of methods to characterize and treat uncertainty in quantitative policy analysis.

 - Ph.D.
 (Applied Physics and Information Science), University of California, San Diego, 1969